Including Loans and Debt Financing

 - Canadian Centre for International Justice, a charitable organization that works with survivors of genocide, torture and other atrocities to seek redress and bring perpetrators to justice.

-We have allocated 5% of our current endowment to Market Investments that achieve a market rate of return while having a social or environmental benefit.
+We have allocated 8% of our AUM to Market Investments that achieve a market rate of return while having a social or environmental benefit.
 We have invested over $3.5 million in Market Investments that focus on the following impact themes: renewable and alternative energy, sustainable resources management, water infrastructure and technology, pollution control, waste management and energy efficiency.

 An Impact Investing Committee manages and monitors the Impact Investing Fund, as well as assists and advises us on opportunities and objectives for Market Investments.